nitukumarii/The-Cloud-Engineer-Handbook/Interview/FinalQuestionSet.md

 392. What happens if `terraform apply` fails?
 393. How do you import an existing EC2 instance into Terraform?
 394. How do you prevent accidental deletion of a production EC2 instance?
+395. 385.
+Why do we use variables in Terraform?

+386. Why do we use `terraform.tfvars` instead of hardcoding values?

+387. What is the Terraform state file?

+388. Where is the Terraform state file stored?

+389. How do you provision multiple EC2 instances using Terraform?

+390. How do you create EC2 instances for different environments (Dev/QA/Prod)?

+391. How do you use Terraform modules?

+392. What happens if `terraform apply` fails?

+393. How do you import an existing EC2 instance into Terraform?

+394. How do you prevent accidental deletion of a production EC2 instance?

+395. Terraform Modules vs Workspaces.

+396. How do you handle secrets in Terraform?

+397. How do you perform a Terraform rollback?

+398. How do you version Terraform modules?

+399. What are the Terraform best practices?

+400. What AWS components would you use for Disaster Recovery (DR)?

+401. What are RTO and RPO?

+402. What are SLI, SLO, and SLA?

+403. What is an Ansible Playbook?

+404. Explain Ansible Roles.

+405. Write an Ansible playbook to:
+- Spin up an EC2 instance.
+- Install Nginx.
+- Restart the Nginx service.
+- Explain each component (Playbook, Role, Task, Module, Handler, Variables, Template).

+406. Explain the Ansible Architecture.

+407. How do you automate Linux patching using Ansible?

+408. Have you ever used Ansible to provision (spin up) an EC2 instance?
 ```